 Issue: Equal access to 3rd level education for non-EEA migrants who have done the majority of their 2nd level education in Ireland

-Explanation: A significant number of young people from migrant backgrounds (100’s each year) who are long term resident in Ireland and have completed all or most of their 2nd level education in Ireland are asked to pay up to 3 times what their peers pay to attend 3rd level education (international fees).
-And they are not entitled to apply for education grants.
+Explanation: A significant number of young people from migrant backgrounds who are long term resident in Ireland and have completed all or most of their 2nd level education in Ireland are asked to pay up to 3 times what their peers pay to attend 3rd level education (international fees) and they are not entitled to apply for education grants.
 This results in severe hardship for the families or more often they have to refuse access to 3rd level education to their children because they cannot pay the costs involved.

 The cause of this issue is the visa regulation that says that on reaching 16 a young person must apply for a visa in their own right.
 With such a short window of time it is not possible for them to qualify for citizenship before they are due to enter 3rd level.
 Many career guidance counsellors are unaware of this and often the families do not know about it until it happens.
 Many families living in Ireland have not become Irish citizens.

 Support young people who are affected or who might be affected in the future by these visa restrictions – ensure that they are aware of the visa restrictions